XXVAngel/Breachobjectives/README.md

   - This is not an SCP but the game has a mechanic in which the player can turn 180 degrees on the spot in the hallways in the Light Containment Zone.
 This can lead to your death if you are running away from something.
 A sound que will occur when this happens.

 ### Objectives
-1. Acquire a Level 3+ Keyboard (SCP-106 will start appearing shortly after leaving SCP-173's containment chamber)
+1. Acquire a Level 3+ Keycard (SCP-106 will start appearing shortly after leaving SCP-173's containment chamber)
 2. Enter the Surveillance Room and disable the checkpoint lockdown (Activates SCP-049, SCP-714 recommended)
 3. Enter heavy containment